ZynoXelek/RnR/README.md

 ## Type checking

+Rust is a *statically* typed language where type checking is performed at compile time after initial parsing of the input program.

+As you will see, type checking resembles the interpreter you implemented in Lab3, where evaluation resolves into types (instead of values).

+### Statements

 A type environment $`E: Id \rightarrow Type`$ holds bindings from identifiers to types.
 For the above example, we will start with an empty environment $`E`$.
 Type checking of an expression block amounts to iterating over the statements (starting from the first), and for each new let binding add it's type to the environment, and for assignments we check that the left and right hand expressions have the same type.

 For the first statement `let c: i32 = 4 - 5;` we derive the type of the right hand expression (this is done by recursively traversing the expression).
 So for this case we will check and evaluate the type of $`4 - 5`$.
 The operator $`-`$ expects left and right hand expressions of type $`i32`$ and evaluates to the type $`i32`$.
-In our simple langue we find integer, Boolean (and unit literals) at the leafs.
+In our simple language we find integer, Boolean (and unit literals) at the leafs.

 We then check that the right hand side is of the expected type ($`i32`$) add we add the binding $`c \rightarrow i32`$ to $`E`$.
 (Similarly the $`||`$ operator expects left and right hand expressions of type $`Bool`$ and evaluates to the type $`Bool`$, etc.).